-- Always work to ensure your children believe that win or lose, fearful or heroic you love them, appreciate their efforts and that you are never disappointed with them.
-This will always support them in doing their best without fear of failure.
+• Always work to ensure your children believe that win or lose, fearful or heroic - you love them, appreciate their efforts - and that you are never disappointed with them.
+This will always support them

+- in doing their best without fear of failure.
 Be the person in their life they will always look to for constant, positive reinforcement. - While remaining aware of the words above, try your best to be completely honest and realistic about your child's athletic ability, competitive attitude, sportsmanship, and actual skill level. - Be helpful but don't coach them.
 It is tough not to, but it is a lot tougher for the child to be flooded with advice and critical instruction.
-In a nationwide survey, when athletes of all ages were asked to identify

-- the worst part of playing sports, an overwhelming number stated that "the ride home with my parents" was the worst part. - Teach your children to enjoy the thrill of competition, to be out there trying, and to be working to improve their skills and attitudes.
-Help them develop the feeling for competing, for trying hard, and for having fun. - Try not to relive your athletic life through your child in a way that creates pressure remember, you won and lost as well, you were frightened, you backed off a bit at times, no one is always heroic.
+In a nationwide survey, when athletes of all ages were asked to identify the worst part of playing sports, an overwhelming number stated that "the ride home with my parents" was the worst part. - Teach your children to enjoy the thrill of competition, to be out there trying, and to be working to improve their skills and attitudes.
+Help them develop the feeling for competing, for trying hard, and for having fun. - Try not to relive your athletic life through your child in a way that creates pressure.
+Remember, you won and lost as well, you were frightened, you backed off a bit at times, no one is always heroic.
 Don't pressure your child through your own pride.
-Children, as athletes and always, need their parents; so you must not withdraw.
-Remember, there is a thinking, feeling, sensitive, free spirit in that uniform who needs a lot of understanding, especially when things don't go well.
 If they are comfortable with you, win or lose, then they are on their way to maximum achievement and enjoyment. - Don't compete with the coach.
 If your child is receiving mixed messages from two different authority figures, (s)he will likely become confused and disenchanted. - Don't compare the skill, courage, or attitude of your child with other members of the team, siblings, etc.. - Get to know the coach(es).
 Then you can be assured that his or her philosophy, attitudes, ethics, and knowledge are such that you are happy to have your child under his/her leadership. - Always remember that children tend to exaggerate, both when praised and when criticized.
 Temper your reaction and investigate before overreacting. - Make a point of understanding courage and the fact that it is relative.
 Some of us climb mountains and are afraid to fly.
 Some of us will fly but turn to jelly if a bee approaches.
 Everyone is frightened in certain areas.
-Explain that courage is not the absence of fear. - Courage is doing something in spite of fear and discomfort.
+Explain that courage is not the absence of fear.
+Courage is doing something in spite of fear and discomfort.